zero-sh/zero.sh/README.md

-Initially, this was encapsulated in a Python library called [Cider](https://github.com/msanders/cider), but now that Homebrew added back Brewfile support it has been migrated to this simple shell script and directory structure instead.
+Initially, this was encapsulated in a Python library called [Cider](https://github.com/msanders/cider), but now that Homebrew added back Brewfile support it has been migrated to this simple Swift script and directory structure instead.

 The directory structure in `~/.dotfiles` (or wherever you choose to store it) is